Reporting to the security company‘s central monitoring station (CMS):

 - 4-digit long control codes (40 in total), which may be used as a coercion code as well.
 In such a scenario, entering the user code will disarm the alarm, yet a special report will be sent to the CMS indicating that the alarm was disarmed as a result of coercion.

 - Control using keypads: SK232LED, Paradox K636, K10H(V) K32+LED, K32LED, K35, Crow keypad CR16, CR-LCD, CZ-Dallas electronic (“iButton”) key reader, TM17 electronic key reader, RFID reader (Wiegand 26/34).

 - Remote control via Protegus mobile app, phone call, or SMS.

 - Default SP3 operational settings are based on many years of experience.
-That allows installing the system in 7 out of 10 small and medium-sized premises without the need to change the default settings.
+That allows us to install the system in 7 out of 10 small and medium-sized premises without the need to change the default settings.

-- The SP3 control panel allows replacing the previous panel without changing the resistors in each wired sensor.
+- The SP3 control panel allows us to replace the previous panel without changing the resistors in each wired sensor.